 - Society of Technical Analysts Diploma with Distinction MSTA (Dist.)

 Peter was for five and a half years “Co-ordinator of European Markets” for one of the world’s largest Energy Advisors procuring electricity and gas for medium and large-scale energy consumers.
 In 2016 he resigned this contract to set up Grand Union Water and London Power & Light with former Tradition colleagues.

 He began his work in the water markets in 2010 inputting a model for a competitive water market in the UK to the Water White Paper that is seen as the blueprint for the Water Act of 2014.

 Pete is (still) a scooter riding Mod, plays the guitar and sings really loudly.

 Hermon held senior account manager positions with Estée Lauder and Tradition Energy.
 At TE she was responsible for all support functions concerning European business.
-Starting with a part-time externship to Grand Union, she is currently on Maternity Leave and will join the Management Team of Grand Union on her return to work and will be responsible for all tendering, water pricing matters and supplier interaction with the water retailers.
+At Grand Union she is now responsible for all tendering, water pricing matters and supplier interaction with the water retailers.